maxhniebergall/Aphori.st/frontend/src/components/StoryTree_refactor.md

 6. **Utilize StoryTreeHolder as Main Container Component**

    - **Description**:
-     - Refactor `StoryTreeHolder.js` to serve as the primary container component that integrates the newly created `StoryTreeContainer`, `StoryTreeHeader`, and `VirtualizedStoryList` components.
+     - Refactor `StoryTreeHolder.js` to serve as the primary container component that integrates the newly created `StoryTreeOperator`, `StoryTreeHeader`, and `VirtualizedStoryList` components.
      - This centralizes the layout and high-level data flow, adhering to the separation of concerns principle.
      - Prepares the codebase for future scalability and feature additions.